KeaCluster/react-starter-guide/Part6.md

 After this step is done, the `/dist` directory will contain every single file parsed to vanilla web languages and tags that your browser can understand and render.

-Simply use any server or hosting server you prefer, and show the world your creation.
+Simply use any server or hosting server you prefer, and show the world your creation by publishing its content.

 ## This is it